 Most law firms are aware of state bar requirements for trust accounts, but that doesn’t prevent them from falling out of compliance.
-In fact, 74% of all 2015 disbarments in North Carolina resulted from trust account mismanagement.
+In fact, 89% of all 2018 disbarments and 59% of all suspensions and stay suspensions in North Carolina resulted from trust account mismanagement.
 Law firms that fall out of compliance with their state bar over their trust accounts can be faced with severe penalties, including fines or, in severe cases, disbarment.

 To help ensure that your law firm doesn’t become subject to penalties, here are the top four trust account mistakes to avoid:

 All law firms are required to complete a three-way reconciliation, which compares your bank balance to your trust ledger balance to the sum of your client balances at month-end.
 Being able to generate this report proves that you’re maintaining client ledgers for each client.
 It also highlights any instances where a client ledger has gone into the negative.